 Presentation of ACKD

 ACKD is asymptomatic in the early stages.
-It is present in every type of renal disease that causes progressive loss of kidney function.
+It is present in every type of renal disease that causes a progressive loss of kidney function.
 Kidney involvement is usually bilateral and kidneys rarely become palpable.

-Diagnosis and laboratory evaluation of ACKD
+Diagnosis and Laboratory Evaluation of ACKD

 Ultrasonography is the diagnostic modality of choice.
-It will typically reveal no increase in renal size as well as normal parenchyma.
-On histology, cysts are seen in the cortex as well as in the medulla with deposition of oxalate crystals.
+It will typically reveal no increase in renal size, as well as normal parenchyma.
+On histology, cysts are seen in the cortex, as well as in the medulla with deposition of oxalate crystals.

-Therapy and treatment of ACKD
+Therapy and Treatment of ACKD

 There are no specific treatment recommendations for ACKD.
-Treatment is directed against loss of kidney function as well as complications such as renal cell carcinoma, cystic infections and bleeding episodes.
+Treatment is directed against loss of kidney function, as well as complications such as renal cell carcinoma, cystic infections and bleeding episodes.